mbuckler/personal-website/content/post/bad-dnn-asic.md

 	<details>
 	    <summary>Why is this so bad?</summary>
-		Dataflow and memory usage is much more imporant in DNN hardware
+		While it can be exciting to create a fancy new ISA for deep neural networks, dataflow and memory usage are much more important in DNN hardware.
 	</details>

 8. *8 Bit Means 8 Bit*